Improving Zero-Shot Offline RL via Behavioral Task Sampling: Method

 \subsection{Dataset-driven task vectors}

 Rather than sampling task vectors uniformly from the unit hypersphere, we propose constructing tasks directly from the offline dataset.
-Concretely, given an offline dataset $\dataset$, we note $\dataset_{sub}$ the set of all possible subtrajectories of varying lengths extracted from $\dataset$.
+Concretely, given an offline dataset $\dataset$, we note $\dataset_{sub}$ the set of all possible contiguous subtrajectories of consecutive transitions extracted from $\mathcal{D}$.

 We define $p_{data}$ as the empirical set of task vectors extracted from the offline dataset:

 with:

 where $\tilde \psi^\tau$ is the empirical feature occupancy induced by the trajectory $\tau$.
 Accordingly, $z_\tau$ defines the task vector that maximizes the reward value assigned to trajectory $\tau$, i.e., $z_\tau = \arg\max_z (\tilde \psi^\tau)^\top z$.
 Note that this does not imply that $\tau$ is an optimal trajectory for $R_{z_\tau}$; rather, since $\tau$ is generated by a behavioral policy $\pi_\beta \in \Pi$ (in the data collection process), the empirical feature occupancy $\tilde \psi^\tau$ approximates the true feature occupancy of $\pi_\beta$, which lies in the behavioral space $\Psi$.